How we help people find credible information

 We highlight content from authoritative channels in search results to help people identify credible sources when searching for health topics.

-These channels are selected based on principles developed by the National Academy of Medicine for the U.S. and globalized by The World Health Organization.
+Channel eligibility is based upon principles developed by an expert panel convened by the National Academy of Medicine for the U.S. and ratified for global application by experts convened by The World Health Organization.
 We also worked with the National Health Service (NHS) to develop an approach for the UK.

 Note: "WHO online consultation meeting to discuss global principles for identifying credible sources of health information on social media" by the World Health Organization is licensed under CC BY-NC-SA 3.0 IGO.